jh242/spacex-story/README.md

 All data provided by the [open source SpaceX API](https://github.com/r-spacex/SpaceX-API)

-Made in 2020 by Jack Hu
+Updated in 2021 by Jack Hu